rosell-dk/webp-convert/README.md

 The converter could be improved by using *fsockopen* if *curl* is not available.
 This is however low priority as the curl extension is available on most shared hosts.
 PHP >= 5.5 is also widely available (PHP 5.4 reached end of life [more than a year ago!](http://php.net/supported-versions.php)).

-## The script
-*webp-convert.php* can be used to serve converted images, or just convert without serving.
-It accepts the following parameters in the URL:

-*source:*\
-Path to source file.
-Can be absolute or relative (relative to document root).
-If it starts with "/", it is considered an absolute path.

-*destination-root (optional):*\
-The final destination will be calculated like this: [desired destination root] + [relative path of source file] + ".webp".
-If you want converted files to be put in the same folder as the originals, you can set destination-root to ".", or leave it blank.
-If you on the other hand want all converted files to reside in their own folder, set the destination-root to point to that folder.
-The converted files will be stored in a hierarchy that matches the source files.
-With destination-root set to "webp-cache", the source file "images/2017/cool.jpg" will be stored at "webp-cache/images/2017/cool.jpg.webp".
-Both absolute paths and relative paths are accepted (if the path starts with "/", it is considered an absolute path).
-Double-dots in paths are allowed, ie "../webp-cache"

-*quality:*\
-The quality of the generated WebP image, 0-100.

-*strip-metadata:*\
-If set (if "&strip-metadata" is appended to the url), metadata will not be copied over in the conversion process.
-Note however that not all converters supports copying metadata. cwebp supports it, imagewebp does not.
-You can also assign a value.
-Any value but "no" counts as yes

-*preferred-converters (optional):*\
-Setting this manipulates the default order in which the converters are tried.
-If you for example set it to "cwebp", it means that you want "cwebp" to be tried first.
-You can specify several favourite converters.
-Setting it to "cwebp,imagewebp" will put cwebp to the top of the list and imagewebp will be the next converter to try, if cwebp fails.
-The option will not remove any converters from the list, only change the order.

-*serve-image (optional):*\
-If set (if "&serve-image" is appended to the URL), the converted image will be served.
-Otherwise the script will produce text output about the convertion process.
-You can also assign a value.
-Any value but "no" counts as yes.
-Note: If debug is enabled, text will always be output

-*debug (optional):*\
-Enabling debug has two functions:\
-1) It will always return text (serve-image setting is overriden)
-2) PHP error reporting is turned on

-*serve-original-image-on-fail (optional):*\
-Default: "yes".
-Decides what action to take in the situation that (1) all converters fails to convert the image, and (2) WebPConvert is told to serve the converted image. the original image.
-Default action is to serve the *original* image.
-End-users will not notice the fail, which is good on production servers, but not on development servers.
-If set to "no", WebPConvert will instead generate an image containing the error message.

-## WebPConvertPathHelper
-This helper is used by the script in order to make it accept relative urls and to operate with a "destination root".
-You will probably not need it, but in case you are interested, it is documented [here, on the wiki](https://github.com/rosell-dk/webp-convert/wiki/WebPConvertPathHelper)

 ## SECURITY
 TODO! - The script does not currently sanitize values.